apache/ignite-3/modules/core/src/main/java/org/apache/ignite/internal/manager/RECOVERY.md

 ### Recovery process

 The node begins to start other components.
 They register their listeners on `component.start()` using `any()` listener option.
-Notification of the listeners is allowed when all components have started and notifications from metastorage are allowed.
+Notification of the listeners is allowed when all components have started and notifications from metastorage are enabled.

-Then, the Metastorage manager starts.
+The Metastorage manager starts.
 The node checks _metastorage peers_ property in Vault to find out if it should be a member of Metastorage group, and creates a RAFT client for Metastorage group.
 When Metastorage group and Metastorage manager are ready, the node gets the minimal revision and the latest revision that are available in the cluster to receive updates through the Metastorage watch.

-Metastorage watch deploying is one via `metaStorageMgr#deployWatches`.
+Metastorage watch deploying is done via `metaStorageMgr#deployWatches`.

 Here and below:
 - **LV** – latest applied revision in Vault;